ytmytm/llama2.c64/README.md

 ./run stories260K.bin -z tok512.bin -t 0 -i "Zoo" -n 60
 ```

-In both cases you should see
+In both cases, you should see
 ```
 Zoo was a little girl named Lily.
 She loved to play outside in the park.
 One day, she saw a big, red ball.
 She wanted to play with it, but she didn't want to play with
 ```